roman-yagodin/Prometeus.LanguageSpec/README.md

 # Usage tips

 Language specification in designed to use with "Full" test markup shema but also works file if you are using "Simplified" markup shema.
-Not expect miracles - "Prometeus" test markup language is significantly informal and allow use HTML markup - is not always safe.
-Using syntax highlight makes formatting errors in the test much less frequent.
+Don't expect miracles - "Prometeus" test markup language is significantly informal and allow use HTML markup - it's not always safe.
+But using syntax highlight makes formatting errors in the test much less frequent.

 In the current specification version, HTML entity markup is realized, so entities like &amp;nbsp;, &amp;amp;, &amp;#160; are highlighted.
-HTML tags and attributes are not highlighted, and angle brackets "<" и ">" highlighted as errors - this one to drive maximum author attention HTML markup in the test.
+HTML tags and angle brackets "<" и ">" highlighted as errors - this one to drive author attention HTML markup in the test.

 # Use with "Prometeus" test converter